FROM TERROR TO TRIUMPH – 20 Tips to Overcome the Fear of Public Speaking

 2. HAVE A CLEAR MENTAL PICTURE OF HOW YOU WANT TO BE

 How do you REALLY WANT to be as a speaker?
 I once had a client respond to this question with, “I don’t want to be nervous.”
 When pressed, she had no idea how she wanted to be – she only knew how she did not want to be.

 Create the greatest, clearest fantasy that you can.
 The best time to do this is just before you fall asleep, as you are in a relaxed state.
 Imagine everything in great detail – the room, how you look and sound, your confidence, the ease, the audience’s standing ovation….
 Whatever you can create in your mind, you can create in your reality.
 Your non-conscious mind will store your visualization as a memory.
 What you have done before, you can do again.

 Once I had led my client through the creative visualization process, we were able to proceed quickly to her becoming a confident speaker.

 Repeat this process every night, or as often as you can.
 When I did my first professional presentation, I had “been there, done that” so often in my mind, that the presentation was very comfortable and it went even beyond what I was able to imagine.

-Karen Brunger, AICI CIP is President if International Image Institute Inc.
+Karen Brunger, AICI CIP is author of Present for Profit – 100+ Ways to Power Up Your Performance, and President if International Image Institute Inc.